KineticLensman/Premiere-elements-notes/README.md

 ## Clips

-### Selection
+### Clip election

-To select a clip
-Click it in the timeline – also selects linked clips Alt-click – to select just the video or audio, or one clip in a group Shift click / shift drag to extend selection
+Click the target clip  in the timeline – also selects linked clips

+Alt-click – to select just the video or audio, or one clip in a group

+Shift click / shift drag to extend selection

-Alt Also works for moving (dragging a clip)
+Alt - Also works for moving (dragging a clip)

 ### Moving